 - It strengthens the immune system thanks to its vitamin C content.

 Their scientific name is Euterpe oleracea.
 They receive a different name in each region.
 Have you ever tried them?
 Is there any way you can find acai berries in your grocery store?

 If so, then get them.
 Eat them regularly (6 to 8 berries a day) because they are a great remedy for treating mild anxiety and nervousness:

-- They relax the body and clear the mind, releasing physical tensions.
+- They improve rest and night, relax the body, and clear the mind, releasing physical tensions.

 - They regulate blood pressure and healthy cholesterol.

 - Furthermore, acai berries detoxify and cleanse the body.